-Application submitted as a binding application (for orders up to and including DKK 3 million)
+Application submitted as a binding application (for orders up to and including DKK 1 million)

-I/we accept that the Sole Global Coordinator may demand information about my/our name(s), address(es) and application and are entitled to pass on such information to Re-Match Holding A/S. I/we undertake to pay the equivalent of the ordinary shares allocated at the Offer Price fixed.
+I/we accept that the Sole Global Coordinator may demand information about my/our name(s), address(es) and application

+and are entitled to pass on such information to Re-Match Holding A/S. I/we undertake to pay the equivalent of the ordinary

-Field (1) d or (2) shou Ild be completed ------------- ------------- ------------------
+shares allocated at the Offer Price fixed.) should be completed

 (1) For Danish kroner (DKK) (2) Number of ordinary shares

+Application submitted as a binding application (for r orders exceeding DKK 1 million)

-I/we accept that the application form and information about my/our name(s) and address(es) are entitled to be passed on to Re-Match Holding A/S and the Sole Global Coordinator.
-I/we accept that I/we during the Offer Period can amend or revoke this expression of interest but that this expression of interest will automatically be converted into a binding subscription order upon expiry of the Offer Period.
+to Re-Match Holding A/S and the Sole Global Coordina out my/our name(s) and address(es) are entitled to be passed on ator.
+I/we accept that I/we during the Offer Period can amend or ssion of interest will automatically be converted into a binding

-Field (1) or (2) should be completed
+Field (1) or (2 .) should be completed

 (1) For Danish kroner (DKK) (2) Number of ordinary shares

-If the aggregate applications to subscribe and expressions of interest exceeds the total number of ordinary shares in the Offering, a reduction will be completed as further described in the Prospectus.
-See "Terms and conditions - allocation and reductions".
-Neither submission of application orders nor submission of expressions of interest entitles one to any ordinary shares.
-Settlement of the Offering will be effected by way of registration of shares the subscription amount for the allocated number of ordinary shares on your custody account with VP SECURITIES A/S (VP) against payment in DKK, which is expected to take place on 6 October 2021.
-All dealings in the shares prior to settlement of the Offering will be for the account of, and at the sole risk of, the parties involved.
+(1) (2)

+dy account with VP SECURITIES A/S (VP) against payment in 2021.
+All dealings in the shares prior to settlement of the Offering ties involved.

-Information and signature
+Informati on and signature

 Name:

 VP custody account no.:

-Address: Settlement account no .:
+Address: Settlement account no.:

-Postal code and city: Custodian bank:
+Postal code and city:

-Telephone:
+Telephone: Oddiodian bank.

 Date:

-This application form was submitted to (to be completed by account-holding institution):
+This application form was submitted to (to be complete ed by account-holding institution):

-Reg. no.: Participant ID no. (CD-ident.): Date: Tel.:
+Reg. no.: Participant ID no. (CD-ident.):

-Signature
+Date: Tel.:

-Company stamp and signature
+Signature Company stamp and signature